rhymeyang/Se/docs/308B/BusinessResilience.md

 The primary advantage of a warm site is that its costs are lower than for a hot site, particularly in the effort required to keep the recovery system up-to-date.
 The site may not require expensive data replication technology, but instead data can be recovered from backup media.

-- **Cold Sites**
-  - A _cold site_ is an alternate processing center where the degree of readiness for recovery systems is low.
+**Cold Sites**<br/>A _cold site_ is an alternate processing center where the degree of readiness for recovery systems is low.
 At the very least, a cold site is nothing more than an empty rack or allocated space on a computer room floor.
 It’s just an address in someone’s data center or colocation site where computers can be set up and used at some future date.
 A cold site could also exist in the form of an enterprise account established at a public cloud organization, but where no infrastructure has been created and configured.

 Often, there is little or no equipment at a cold site.
 When a disaster or other highly disruptive event occurs in which the outage is expected to exceed seven to fourteen days, the organization will order computers from a manufacturer or perhaps have computers shipped from some other business location, so that they can arrive at the cold site soon after the disaster event has begun.
 Then personnel would travel to the site and set up the computers, operating systems, databases, network equipment, and so on, and get applications running within several days.